Supplier Transaction Runs

 The export provides three distinct address types.
 Lines 2 and 3 capture additional overflow data.

-Remittance Address (AA - AH)
+Remittance Address (AB - AI)

 • Used for where payments or payment advice should be directed.